holoviz/panel/doc/tutorials/basic/widgets.md

 Try hovering over the button.
 You will see the `description` shown as a tooltip.

-:::{admonition} Note
+:::{note}
 We add `.servable()` to the component to add it to the app served by `panel serve app.py --autoreload`.
 Adding `.servable()` is not needed to display the component in a notebook.
 :::

-:::{admonition} Note
+:::{note}
 To learn in detail how a *widget* like `Button` works you should refer to its *reference guide*.
 :::

-Click [this link](../../reference/widgets/Button.ipynb) to the `Button` Reference Guide and spend a few minutes to familiarize your self with its organisation and content.
+Click [this link](../../reference/widgets/Button.ipynb) to the `Button` Reference Guide and spend a few minutes to familiarize your self with its organization and content.

 It should look like